 Contrary to popular belief, the lawn does not need to be fertilized at the first sign of nice weather in the spring.

 If a solid lawn care regimen is in place, there will be enough carbohydrate reserves in the grass (from the slow-release fertilizer you applied in previous fall) to last through most of the spring.
 The carbohydrate reserves in the roots begin to decline in late spring, and this is when you should first apply fertilizer for the growing season ahead.

 A lawn will use its late-spring feeding to restore its carbohydrate reserves so it can get through the ups and downs of summer.
 Drought, heat, frequent mowing and other stresses can bring a lawn to its knees.
 By late summer it's ready for another application of fertilizer.
-Not a lot; just enough to get it through fall.
 The late-summer application is considered a bridge feeding to get the lawn through the fall.

 Get Local Advice

 Growth cycles of turf vary from climate to climate, as does the behavior of various grass types.
-If you're just following the recommendations on your package of fertilizer, you're getting very generic advice.
-A better source for tips on lawn care — and indeed all plant care — is a local extension service.
+If you're just following the recommendations on your package of fertilizer, you're getting generic advice.
+A better source for tips on lawn care is a local extension service.
 Most universities have an extension that offers free advice online or through a phone-in hotline.
 The advantage of an extension is that its experts understand how to care for plants in your climate, something a national producer of fertilizer cannot do.